abelardopardo/ontask_b/docs_src/Tutorial/Tasks/action_survey.rst

 Once created, you may select the URL from the action as it was described for the personalized text and make it available for learners to enter their answers.
 The data will be automatically added to the table.

 The *Run* button in the survey actions allows an instructor to introduce the survey answers for multiple learners.
 This functionality is used for instructors to enter observations when interacting with learners.
-The table search functionality allows to find the learners quickly and then click in their survey execution and enter the data.
+The table search functionality allows to find the learners quickly and then click on their survey execution and enter the data.